 Call your family doctor if you:

 - Develop a fever, cough or difficulty breathing; AND;

 - Have been in close contact with a person known to have COVID-19; OR

 - Have recently traveled to an active outbreak area

 Please do not go straight to a hospital or other health care facility.
 Call your doctor first.
 They'll need to prepare for your arrival.
 Your doctor will also work with the state’s public health department to determine if you need to be tested for COVID-19.

-US CDC recommends a yearly flu vaccine for everyone 6 months of age and older.
+The US Center for Disease Control (CDC) recommends a yearly flu vaccine for everyone six months of age and older.
 While there are many different flu viruses, the seasonal flu vaccine is designed to protect against the top three or four flu viruses that research indicates will cause the most illness during the flu season.
 Medical providers should be vaccinated and begin vaccinating patients soon after flu vaccine becomes available to ensure that as many people as possible are protected before flu season begins.

 Getting vaccinated each year provides the best protection against influenza throughout the flu season.

-US CDC recommends use of the nasal spray vaccine in healthy children ages 2 to 8 when it is immediately available and if the child has no contraindications or precautions to that vaccine.
+US CDC recommends use of the nasal spray vaccine in healthy children ages two to eight when it is immediately available and if the child has no contraindications or precautions to that vaccine.
 Recent studies suggest that the nasal spray flu vaccine may work better than the flu shot in younger children.
-However, if the nasal spray vaccine is not immediately available and the flu shot is, children age 2 to 8 years should get the flu shot.
+However, if the nasal spray vaccine is not immediately available and the flu shot is, children age two to eight years should get the flu shot.
 Don't delay vaccination to find the nasal spray flu vaccine.